How Much Does a Kitchen Remodel Cost?

 Walls and Ceiling

 Refreshing the existing walls and ceiling with paint or wallpaper is an option in any kitchen remodel, but sometimes new materials provide extra benefits that make them worth replacing.
 New fire- and moisture-resistant drywall can add safety features, while paneling or tongue-in-groove ceilings can change the feel of a kitchen.
-About 5 percent of the budget will usually go to the walls and ceiling, which translates into an average of $1,150.
+Drywall costs between $12 and $20 per panel, and painting a kitchen costs from $300 to $750 total.
+About 5 percent of the budget will usually go to the walls and ceiling, which translates into an average of $1,500.

 Faucets and Plumbing

-If the layout of the kitchen remains largely the same, plumbing costs will be minimal, as the water and gas lines can remain in place.
+If the layout of the kitchen remains largely unchanged, plumbing costs will be minimal, as the water and gas lines can remain in place.
 Changing up the look will increase the material and labor costs for plumbing to the higher end of the range.
-New faucets are a way to brighten and change the tone of the kitchen for relatively minimal cost.
-About 4 percent of the budget should be dedicated to faucets and plumbing, or about $920, unless major pipe rerouting is involved, in which case this percentage will be significantly higher.
+New faucets can brighten and refresh the appearance of the kitchen for relatively minimal cost; faucets cost from $160 to $360 to install, and a new sink costs $220 to $630.
+Replacing faucets and plumbing costs around 3 percent of the remodel cost.

-There can be significant differences in the cost of materials and labor depending on where you live.
-The West Coast, and California in particular, has the distinction of having some of the highest average costs to remodel a kitchen.
+There can be significant differences in the cost of materials and labor for a kitchen remodel depending on the region.
+The Northwest has some of the highest average costs to remodel a kitchen, with an average of $25,600 to $61,100.
+On the flip side, kitchen remodel price averages $10,500 to $34,300 in the Midwest.
 Major cities also tend to skew higher in cost, while smaller cities have a lower overall cost.
-If you live in an area where costs are higher across the board, it’s especially important to get more than one estimate for your job and negotiate labor costs as much as possible while respecting the contractor’s skills.

 Additional Costs and Considerations